leandrocp/mdex/PROGRESS.md

 - source byte and chunk counts
 - MDEx update and replacement counts
 - keyed DOM chunk counts
+- a sticky diagnostics panel beside the preview
-- a compact index activity card for inserts and replacements
+- compact index activity for inserts and replacements
-- current and peak memory for the producer and LiveView processes
+- current and peak memory for the producer and LiveView processes in the same panel

 Current proof: